We build the hive

 build the hive.

 Six rules we keep coming back to.
-Not aspirational values — operating principles that shape how the engine is wired.
+Not aspirational values — operating principles that shape how Hivemind OS is wired.

 Build the orchestrator first.